alem0lars/configs_book/dualboot_gnulinux_osx/README.md

 |   5    | 100748MiB | 200748MiB | 100000MiB |             | gnulinux_root        |       |
 |   6    | 200749MiB | 239372MiB | 38623MiB  |             | archive              |       |

+### Kernel configuration

+When configuring your kernel you should keep in mind your specific hardware (e.g. MacBook pro).

+You'll need to enable the [specific kernel options](https://wiki.gentoo.org/wiki/Apple_Macbook_Pro_Retina#Kernel_Configuration)

 ## Step 3: Install the boot-manager (`rEFInd`)

 You can install the boot-manager from `OSX` or `GNU/Linux`.
 However, the [documentation explicitly says](http://rodsbooks.com/refind/installing.html#installsh) you **should** install `rEFInd` from within `OSX`.